BillyDM/awesome-audio-dsp/sections/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 A list of open source audio software that you can inspect and learn from.

 ## Collections
-- [Airwindows Plugins](https://github.com/airwindows/airwindows/tree/master/plugins) - Many, many good quality effects and experiments developed over many years.
+- [Airwindows Plugins](https://github.com/airwindows/airwindows/tree/master/plugins) - Lots of good quality effects and experiments developed over many years.
-  There are a *ton* of plugins here, so here is a list of community favorites:
+  There are a *ton* of plugins here, so here is a list of some community favorites:
   - [density](https://github.com/airwindows/airwindows/tree/master/plugins/LinuxVST/src/Density)
   - [pressure4](https://github.com/airwindows/airwindows/tree/master/plugins/LinuxVST/src/Pressure4)
   - [totape5](https://github.com/airwindows/airwindows/tree/master/plugins/LinuxVST/src/ToTape5)
   - [ironoxide](https://github.com/airwindows/airwindows/tree/master/plugins/LinuxVST/src/IronOxide5)
 - [zam-plugins](https://github.com/zamaudio/zam-plugins) - A suite of good quality mixing/mastering plugins.
-The limiter, tube amp, and multiband compressor are particularly good.
-- [LSP Plugins](https://github.com/sadko4u/lsp-plugins) - Another collection of good quality mixing/mastering effects.
+- [LSP Plugins](https://github.com/sadko4u/lsp-plugins) - A collection of good quality mixing/mastering effects for Linux.
 - [Chowdhury DSP](https://github.com/Chowdhury-DSP) - A collection of high quality effect plugins (as well as a kick drum synthesizer).
 A lot of these plugins make use of use of cutting-edge neural network inferencing.
 - [sjaehn](https://github.com/sjaehn?tab=repositories) - Several cool MIDI based slicing/glitching effects and synthesizers.
 - [x42-plugins](https://github.com/x42/x42-plugins) - A collection of good quality effects and visualizers.
 Some plugins are also sold as a commercial product.
-The compressor is particularly good.
 - [EQ10Q](http://eq10q.sourceforge.net/) - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
 - [Shiru Plugins](https://github.com/linuxmao-org/shiru-plugins) - A suite of old video-game sound chips synths and effects.
 - [Mrugalla Plugins](https://github.com/Mrugalla) - A collection of modern and unique plugins by Florian Mrugalla.
 - [DISTRHO-Ports](https://github.com/DISTRHO/DISTRHO-Ports) - A whole bunch of plugins ported to work on Linux/LV2.
 - [DISTRHO Plugin Framework](https://github.com/DISTRHO/DPF) - Has a list of plugins that were made using this framework.
 - [JSFX](https://github.com/JoepVanlier/JSFX) - A collection of cool plugins and scripts for Reaper.
-Some of the GUIs are absolutely stunning.
+Some of the GUIs are really stunning.
 - [lkjb plugins](https://github.com/lkjbdsp/lkjb-plugins) - Additional plugins made by the creator of [Luftikus].
 - [SOUL-VA](https://github.com/thezhe/SOUL-VA) - A non-trivial virtual analog filter library written in [SOUL](https://github.com/soul-lang/SOUL).
 Plugin versions are also sold as commercial products.
 - [SocaLabs Plugins](https://github.com/FigBug/SocaLabs) - A collection of plugins made by SocaLabs.